DiantArts/xrnLanguage/README.md

 # xrnLanguage
 [![Continous Integration](https://github.com/DiantArts/xrnLanguage/actions/workflows/continuous-integration.yml/badge.svg)](https://github.com/DiantArts/xrnLanguage/actions/workflows/continuous-integration.yml)

+This project is a programming language inspired from C, C++, Carbon and Haskell

-Here is an example of the syntax:
+Here is an example of the syntax so far:
 ```
 import Math;